Report Hate Donate

 Who can report an act of hate?

-What is a hate act (or act of hate)?
+What is a hate act?

 A fraction of hate acts are hate crimes — or bias-motivated criminal offenses.
 The Department of Justice explains, “The ‘crime’ in hate crime is often a violent crime, such as assault, murder, arson, vandalism or threats to commit such crimes.”
 However, our reporting center documents all hate acts and not just those that would be investigated as hate crimes.